syncfusion-content/blazor-docs/blazor/datagrid/connecting-to-database/microsoft-sql-server.md

 **Perform Paging:**

-When using a custom adaptor, the filtering operation has to be handled by overriding the `Read` or `ReadAsync` method of the **DataAdaptor** abstract class.
+When employing a custom adaptor, handling paging operation involves overriding the `Read` or `ReadAsync` method of the **DataAdaptor** abstract class.

-In the below code example, a custom data source can be paging using the built-in `PerformTake` and `PerformSkip` method of the `DataOperations` class.
-Also, you can use your own method to do the paging operation and bind the resultant data to the grid.
+In the code example below, paging a custom data source can be achieved by utilizing the built-in [PerformTake](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DataOperations.html#Syncfusion_Blazor_DataOperations_PerformTake_System_Collections_IEnumerable_System_Int32_) and [PerformSkip](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DataOperations.html#Syncfusion_Blazor_DataOperations_PerformSkip__1_System_Collections_Generic_IEnumerable___0__System_Int32_) method of the `DataOperations` class.
+Alternatively, you can use your own method for paging operation and bind the resulting data to the grid.

 {% highlight razor %}